-The Landmark Trust, a building preservation charity, offers two properties for short breaks in the immediate vicinity of the Chapel – Collegehill House, which sleeps 6 and Rosslyn Castle which also sleeps 6.
+In partnership with The Landmark Trust, a building preservation charity, we offer two properties for short breaks in the immediate vicinity of the Chapel – Collegehill House, which sleeps 6 and Rosslyn Castle, which also sleeps 6.
 Collegehill House, dating back to around 1660, was the former Rosslyn Inn and a plaque outside recalls some of the distinguished visitors who stayed there.
 Rosslyn Castle has a long history, with the earliest part said to date back to 1304.
 The most ‘modern’ part dates back to 1622.
 Other accommodation in the village is available at the Original Rosslyn Hotel, Chapel Cross Guest House and Slatebarns Caravan Park.

 Exploring the area

 There are lots of other things to do in the area after visiting Rosslyn Chapel.
 Midlothian is also home to the National Mining Museum Scotland, Edinburgh Butterfly and Insect World, Dalkeith Country Estate, Arniston House, Newbattle Abbey College, Penicuik Estate, Stewart Brewing, Cousland Smiddy, Crichton Collegiate Church and Crichton Castle.
 For full details, please visit www.visitmidlothian.org.uk.

 You can find out about events in the area through this what’s on link.